nuxt/image/docs/content/3.providers/vercel.md

     size: xs
 ---

-When deploying your Nuxt applications to [Vercel](https://vercel.com) platform, image module can use Vercel's [Edge Network](https://vercel.com/docs/edge-network/overview) to optimize images on demand.
+When deploying your Nuxt applications to [Vercel](https://vercel.com) platform, image module can use [Vercel's CDN](https://vercel.com/docs/cdn) to optimize images on demand.

 This provider will be enabled by default in Vercel deployments.